laravel/nova-docs/4.0/resources/README.md

 By default, all resources within the `app/Nova` directory will automatically be registered with Nova.
 You are not required to manually register them.
 :::

 Before resources are available within your Nova dashboard, they must first be registered with Nova.
-Resources are typically registered in your `app/Providers/NovaServiceProvider.php` file.
+Resources are typically registered in your application's `app/Providers/NovaServiceProvider.php` file.
 This file contains various configuration and bootstrapping code related to your Nova installation.

 **As mentioned above, you are not required to manually register your resources; however, if you choose to do so, you may do so by overriding the `resources` method of your `NovaServiceProvider`**.